ZvNico/cloud-integration/README.md

 # Cloud Integration

-This project is a comprehensive demonstration of a microservices architecture deployed in a cloud environment.
+This project is a comprehensive demonstration of a very minimalistic microservices architecture deployed in a cloud environment.
 It is composed of two main services: `auth-service` and `note-app`.

 The SaaS is accessible at [http://zvnico.fr/note-app](http://zvnico.fr/note-app).
 It is hosted on a DigitalOcean